Cowell College One, Imagining Justice

 The preferred translation of Aeschylus’ Oresteia (translated by Peter Meineck) is available through Amazon .
 Please order these translations if possible.
 (Other translations are acceptable if you can’t acquire the preferred version.)
 When ordering online, double-check to make sure you are ordering the book, not the audiobook, as they often have the same titles!

-This text is available as a standalone book (ISBN:9798633865431, Stavros translation) and in a 2-book edition (ISBN-13: 979-8695629248, Kamo no Chomei, In Praise of Solitude).
-If either edition goes out of print over the next few weeks, as this book has a habit of doing, the Stone Bridge Press edition is also acceptable.
+Hōjōki is available from Tuttle Press on Amazon: ISBN-10 4805318007 or ISBN-13 978-4805318003.
+If this edition goes out of print over the next few weeks, as this book has a habit of doing, the Stone Bridge Press edition (ISBN-10, 1880656221 or ISBN-13, 978-1880656228) is also acceptable.

 If you have any questions about your summer reading that were not resolved by orientation, please email Cowell’s Core Course Coordinator, or the instructor of Cowell 001A, Todd Thorpe.